kerimeredith/enterprise-docs/content/docs/overview/runtime_compliance/compliance_check/_index.md

 ***The following examples are listed in the order of precedence.***

-From the CLI you can pass a "-f" or "--config" flag with the path to the configuration file.
+From the CLI you can pass a `-f` or `--config` flag with the path to the configuration file.

 ```text
 > rem -f /tmp/anchore/config.yaml